devfile/registry/CONTRIBUTING.md

 2) Find the entry for the sample you wish to update.
 3) Make the necessary changes.
 4) Open a pull request against this repository with your changes.

+## How to Test Changes

+### Odo
+`odo create` and `odo push` to test devfile changes.
+See [Odo Doc](https://odo.dev/docs/using-odo/create-component) for more details.

+### Che
+Opening the URL `https://workspaces.openshift.com/#<repository_url>` in your browser should start a workspace where `exec` commands run successfully.
+Type `task+<space>` in the IDE command palette to see the list of available commands.

+### Console
+In developer view, create an application via `Import from Git`.
+Provide git repository Url and verify if the application can be built and ran successfully.
+Note: Currently Console only works with devfile v2.2.0 samples with outer loop support.